 • The project will be “a catalyst for ecological uplift” with reconstructed wetlands and micro-bioretention systems.

-• It will boost the fortunes of Cherry Hill and other nearby low-income communities by offering temporary construction and permanent jobs.
+• It will boost the fortunes of Cherry Hill and other predominately-black, low-income communities by offering temporary construction and permanent jobs.

 • Over the next 41 years, the project will net the city $1.8 billion in tax revenues, the bulk of the revenues coming after year 2045.